b-gandurov/VirtualWallet/README.md

 VirtualWallet is a comprehensive and secure digital wallet application designed to facilitate easy and efficient financial transactions.
 The application is built using ASP.NET Core, providing a robust backend system with a focus on scalability, security, and ease of use.
 Users can manage their finances, execute transactions, and interact with various financial services seamlessly through the platform.
 ### Important Note

--   **Sensitive Information in appsettings**: The `appsettings.json` file contains sensitive information, such as API keys and connection strings.
+The `appsettings.json` file contains sensitive information, such as API keys and connection strings.
 This data is exposed intentionally as this is a presentation project.
 It allows users to easily launch the project on their own.
 In a production environment, sensitive information should be secured using environment variables or secret management tools.

 ## Technology Stack